Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Introduction

+The applicability of the present methodology \KMa{and global nature of saddle-type blow-up solutions} are shown in successive sections.
 In Section \ref{sec:demo1}, a two-dimensional ODE possessing saddle-type blow-up solutions is considered.
-A locally defined (i.e. directional) compactification is applied, and a saddle-type blow-up solutions as well as the blow-up time as a function of initial points is validated to check the applicability of our methodology to locally distributed blow-up solutions.
-In particular, the blow-up profile as well as its blow-up time as a function of initial points are successfully validated and visualized.
+A locally defined (i.e. directional) compactification is applied, and a saddle-type blow-up \KMa{solution, as well as the blow-up time as a function of initial points,} is validated to check the applicability of our methodology to locally distributed blow-up solutions.
+In particular, the blow-up profile as well as its blow-up time as a function of initial points \KMa{is} successfully validated\KMa{, extended} and visualized.
 In Section \ref{sec:demo2}, we consider a three-dimensional system.
-The Poincar\'{e}-type compactification is applied, and one- and two-dimensional stable manifolds of saddle equilibria at infinity are validated.
-The aim is to show the applicability of our methodology to saddle-type blow-up solutions distributed on multi-dimensional stable manifolds of unstable invariant sets at infinity.
-Furthermore, distribution of blow-up times as a function of initial points on two-dimensional stable manifolds are validated, which shows a relationship of blow-up times and the structure of stable manifolds at infinity.
-In Section \ref{sec:demo3}, a two-dimensional ODE which is quasi-homogeneous in an asymptotic sense is considered.
-The system possesses both stable and unstable equilibria at infinity.
-The parabolic-type compactification is applied and a saddle-type blow-up solution is firstly validated, while validations of blow-up solutions asymptotic to stable equilibria at infinity are already demonstrated in a preceding work \cite{MT2020_1}.
-The main aim of this section is to study a global nature of solution families in a neighborhood of saddle-type blow-up solutions.
-In particular, the role of the {\em separatrix} decomposing initial points into collections of blow-up solutions and time-global solutions is observed.
-This property can induce a {\em singular behavior of blow-up times}, which cannot be seen in families of blow-up solutions asymptotic to stable equilibria at infinity.
-Moreover, it is also shown that the separatrix nature of blow-up solutions can divide the sets of initial points into those with globally-bounded nature and blow-up nature, {\em no matter how large magnitudes of initial points are}.
-Note again that this separation cannot be seen in blow-up solutions asymptotic to stable equilibria at infinity.
-All the codes for generating results with computer-assisted proofs in Sections \ref{sec:demo1}, \ref{sec:demo2} and \ref{sec:demo3} are available at \cite{code}.
+The Poincar\'{e}-type compactification is applied, and one- and two-dimensional stable manifolds of saddle equilibria \KMa{on the horizon} are validated.
+The aim is to show the applicability of our methodology to saddle-type blow-up solutions distributed on multi-dimensional stable manifolds of unstable invariant sets \KMa{on the horizon}.
+Furthermore, distribution of blow-up times as \KMa{functions} of initial points on two-dimensional stable manifolds are validated, which shows a relationship of blow-up times \KMa{to} the structure of stable manifolds \KMa{around the horizon}. \KMa{Finally, global extension of local stable manifolds is demonstrated to visualize the distribution of blow-up nature.} In Section \ref{sec:demo3}, a two-dimensional ODE which is quasi-homogeneous in an asymptotic sense is considered.
+The system possesses both stable and unstable equilibria \KMa{on the horizon}.
+The parabolic-type compactification is applied and a saddle-type blow-up solution is firstly validated, while validations of blow-up solutions asymptotic to stable equilibria on the horizon are already demonstrated in a preceding work \cite{MT2020_1}.
+The main aim of this section is to study \KMa{global} nature of solution families \KMa{near} saddle-type blow-up solutions.
+We see that saddle-type blow-up solutions can play the role of the {\em separatrix} decomposing initial points into collections of blow-up solutions and \KMa{global-in-time} solutions. \KMa{ In other words, saddle-type blow-up solutions can divide initial points into those with globally bounded nature and blow-up nature, {\em no matter how large magnitudes of initial points are}.
+This separation cannot be seen in blow-up solutions induced by solutions asymptotic to stable equilibria on the horizon for desingularized vector fields.
+Moreover, it is also seen that {\em blow-up times can behave in a singular manner across the saddle-type blow-up solutions}.
+Remark that such a singular nature has not been provided only by the local theory, because the {\em global} dynamical information requires to unravel it, while many theoretical characterizations of solution structures are stated only in the local sense.
+We emphasize that computer-assisted proofs enable us to clarify the global nature, even in dynamically singular one, with appropriately chosen machineries.} All the codes for generating results with computer-assisted proofs in Sections \ref{sec:demo1}, \ref{sec:demo2} and \ref{sec:demo3} are available at \cite{code}.